Global-Health-Labs/DROP/docs/DROP_quickstart.md

 + PCR hood for clean reagent preparation
 + Gel capabilities
++ Thermocyclers

-After setting up the equipment described above, the software specific to the DROP system must be installed.
+After setting up the Hamilton STAR and ancillary equipment, the software specific to the DROP system must be installed.
 More detail instructions for installation can be found under "DROP Installation".

 ## :simple-materialdesignicons: **Step 1: Experimental Design**